daniele-salvagni/dan.salvagni.io/src/pages/s/about-this-website.md

 If the page has brackets in it's name it's a
 [dynamic route](https://docs.astro.build/en/core-concepts/routing/).

-`src/components/` is where I put anything that I want to re-use inside pages.
-All client side JS is put into the `/scripts/` folder.
+Page layouts are in the `src/layouts` folder while `src/components/` is where I put anything that I want to re-use inside pages.
+All client side JS is put into the `src/scripts/` folder.

-All global styles are in `/styles/` and written with [SASS](https://sass-lang.com/).
+All global styles are in `src/styles/` and written with [SASS](https://sass-lang.com/).
 Individual page or component styles are in each page or component file inside the `<style>` tags.

 Every time a commit is pushed,
-[GitHub Actions](https://github.com/features/actions) will build and deploy the website to an [AWS S3](https://aws.amazon.com/s3/) bucket.
+[GitHub Actions](https://github.com/features/actions) will build and deploy this website to an [AWS S3](https://aws.amazon.com/s3/) bucket.

 Source code: https://github.com/daniele-salvagni/dan.salvagni.io